Newport County A.F.C.: Conference Premier

-Return to League Two, 2013–2017
+Return to League Two 2013

 On their return to the Football League in the 2013–14 season, Newport County finished a creditable 14th in League Two.
 On 7 February 2015, with Newport County in sixth place in League Two, it was confirmed that Justin Edinburgh had been appointed manager at Gillingham.
 Jimmy Dack stepped up from assistant manager at the club to caretaker manager and was later appointed manager until the end of the 2014–15 season.
 On 29 April, Dack stated he had been offered the manager's job beyond the end of the season but he had decided he would move on after the final game.
 Newport finished the 2014–15 season in ninth place in League Two.
 Terry Butcher was appointed team manager on 30 April 2015.
 On 18 June 2015 Les Scadding resigned as Newport County chairman and director.

+Supporters Trust takeover 2015

-On 1 October 2015 Newport County Supporters' Trust took over ownership of the club.
+On 1 October 2015 Newport County Supporters' Trust took over ownership of the club with Tony Pring appointed interim chairman.
 Butcher was sacked on the same day, with Newport bottom of League Two after gaining just five points from the first 10 matches of the 2015–16 season.
 John Sheridan was appointed team manager on 2 October 2015 until the end of the 2015–16 season and results improved.
 Sheridan resigned on 13 January 2016 after just 14 league games to take up the manager's job at Oldham Athletic.
 Assistant manager Warren Feeney was promoted to team manager on 15 January 2016.
 On 18 January 2016 County lost 2–1 to Championship team Blackburn Rovers in the FA Cup; the first time Newport had reached the third round of the cup since 1986.
 A good start saw Feeney gain 21 points from his first 12 games but results then worsened.
 Newport finished the season in 22nd place in League Two, avoiding relegation.

 Feeney and Todd were sacked by Newport on 28 September 2016 with Newport County bottom of League Two having gained just six points from their first nine matches of the 2016–17 season.
 First team coach Sean McCarthy and goalkeeping player/coach James Bittner were appointed joint caretaker managers.
 Effective from 10 October 2016 Graham Westley was appointed team manager with Dino Maamria his assistant and Mccarthy released by the club.
 On 9 March 2017 Westley and Maamria were sacked with Newport 11 points adrift at the bottom of League Two.